brandonscript/mui-custom-svg-icons/README.md

 While this was primarily intended to work with [Streamline Icons](https://streamlinehq.com), it should work with any icon set – albeit you may want to adjust the template's padding.

 # Installation & dependencies
-In order to reliably build, you must have `Node` v17 and `npm` 8.4 running.
+In order for this package to work, you must have `Node` v17 and `npm` 8.4 running.
+Other versions fail and I'll figure out how to fix them later.

 1. Clone the repo